ChrisHerrera90/Complete-AWS-Cloud-Security-Architecture-Design-and-Splunk-Detection-Against-Simlulated-Attacks/Phase 2 - Building the Core AWS Infrastructure/Phase 2 README.md

 ```

+## </> Breakdown of `Outputs.tf` for AWS Network Architecture Creation

-## 👀 Verifying The Terraform Scripts Where Successful (AWS Dashboard)
+## 👀 Executing and Verifying The Terraform Scripts Where Successful (AWS Dashboard)

+After writing these scripts, I went ahead and ran them in my Windows Terminal.
+Once Terraform validated the commands, I deployed the infrastructure [Screenshot of Powershell command line----

 List what should have happened as a results of these scripts:
 -

+Once the commands executed, I went to my AWS dashboard to verify that all of the requested resources and configurations where implemented:

 Screenshots of proof that they worked.